fringefilmsoz/SIP/tasks/passphrase_login.md

     The default passphrase is **opendoor**.

-    Wen you log in with a passphrase you begin a session.
+    When you log in with a passphrase you begin a session.
 The session remains active as long as sip is open in the browser.

     If you close SIP's browser tab without logging out, you can re-open SIP with the same browser without the passphrase for a period of 24 hours.
 After 24 hours the session will expire and you will need to use your passphrase to log in again.